Sandy Lake First Nation: Clans

 Five doodem are found at Sandy Lake First Nation; these five clans are the: Suckers, Pelicans, Crane, Caribou and Sturgeon.

 Language

 The Sandy Lake First Nation speaks the Oji-Cree language and uses a variant western Ojibwe Syllabics.

 Government

 The Sandy Lake First Nation governed by an elected Chief, a Deputy Chief and eight councillors.
 The current Chief is Delores Kakegamic, and the Deputy Chief is Marcel Linklater.
-The Head Councillor is Wayne Kakepetum; the other seven Councillors are John McKay, Allan Rae, Fabian Crowe, Russell Kakepetum, Dennis Kakegamic, Yvonne- Fiddler Kakekagumick, and Darren Meekis.
+The Head Councillor is Michelle Goodman; there are currently six Councillors and one vacancy.
+The councillors are Allan Rae, Fabian Crowe, Russell Kakepetum, Dennis Kakegamic, Wayne Kakepetum, and Cynthia (Cyndi) Fiddler.

 In addition to the Governance Council, the Sandy Lake First Nation maintains an Elder Council to advise the Governance Council.
 Working with the Governance Council, six boards carry out the Council's operations: Community Development Services, Education, Health, Housing, Radio Station, and Recreation.

 Climate

-Sandy Lake has a subarctic climate (Dfc) with severely cold winters and mild summers.
+Sandy Lake has a subarctic climate (Dfc) with cold winters and mild summers.